 7. Store grapes

 Grapes can be stored in airtight containers for up to two years (some may last longer).
-Using airtight jars or containers, mylar bags or I've got a video for you to learn from.
+Use a mason jar with an airtight lid, vacuum seal bags, mylar or other airtight containers to store.

 Dehydrating Grapes Q&A

 Do I have to break the skin?

 If you don't, you run the risk of case hardening, and your grapes can take days to fully dehydrate.

 There is a golden rule in dehydrating that there is no such thing as dring too long -- but as with all rules, this one can be broken.